 Introduction

-Berlin, the capital of Germany, is renowned for its rich history, eclectic culture, and vibrant contemporary art scene.
-While many visitors flock to the city’s famous museums and galleries, there is a hidden gem waiting to be discovered by art enthusiasts and curious travelers: Berlin’s underground street art scene.
+Berlin is Germany’s capital city and has earned a reputation for the city having a long history and diverse culture together with modern street art.
+While many visitors flock to the city’s famous museums and galleries, there is a hidden gem waiting to be discovered by art enthusiasts and curious travelers: Subway murals: A stroll through Berlin’s underground art.

 Embracing Urban Expression